 How to get your marriage certificate translated

-There are many different companies online who offer translation services.
+There are many different companies online who offer translation divorce-diagnostic.
 However, if you’re looking to have your marriage certificate translated by experts, who have a thorough understanding of the legal requirements for translations for divorce proceeding in the UK, then contact Translayte.
 Their certified translations are accepted by UK Courts and Tribunals.

 Getting a divorce can seem like a daunting and confusing process, and the last thing you’ll want is further stress trying to understand the complex procedures in place for getting a divorce and having documents translated.
 This article has clearly and simply outlined the stages of applying for a divorce in the UK, as well as the legal requirements for translation if your marriage certificate is in a language other than English or Welsh.